DemetriG/landing-page/README.md

 - 1 x Logo
 - 1 x Image

+## Phase 1

 ### Follow these steps
 - Fork this repo to your own account, and invite johnhalsey.co.uk as a contributor
 - Clone down the forked repo onto your machine somewhere (Documents/Sites is pretty common)
+- Create a new branch to work on (you can use tthe github desktop, or command line)
 - Create an index.html in the repo folder
 - add the `<html></html>` tags
 - add a `<head></head>` section within the html tags